Shane-J-Latham/surface_poly_fit/README.md

 degree_monge = 2  # Degree of Monge polynomial
 fitter = MongeJetFitter(polyhedral_surface, degree_poly_fit, degree_monge)

-# Fit a polynomial in the 4-ring neighbourhood of a single vertex.
+# Fit a polynomial to the vertices in the 4-ring neighbourhood of a single vertex.
 # Number of rings (num_rings) is the number of mesh-edge-hops,
 # the more rings, the larger the surface patch.
 result_array_vtk = fitter.fit_at_vertex(polyhedral_surface.num_vertices // 2, num_rings=4)